Timing is everything: The date taxpayers get an SSN or ITIN now affects whether they’re eligible for refundable tax credits

 The clock is ticking

 Taxpayers who qualify for an ITIN or SSN should not delay in obtaining one.
-If they haven’t already done so, taxpayers eligible for an ITIN should file their 2015 returns, along with their ITIN applications, as soon as possible.
+If they haven’t already done so, taxpayers eligible for an ITIN should file their earliest open year tax return, along with their ITIN applications, as soon as possible.
 Although it’s too late for them to claim the CTC for a prior year, and generally too late to claim the CTC for this year, submitting the ITIN application now should help these taxpayers ensure that they can claim the CTC on next year’s tax return.

-The next article in this series will discuss certified acceptance agents (CAA) and their in role helping taxpayers apply for ITINs.
+The next article in this series discusses Certifying Acceptance Agents (CAAs) and their role in helping taxpayers apply for ITINs.
 The previous article in this series outlines new rules that call for expiration, deactivation, and renewal of ITINs.